Social care assessment under the Care Act 2014

 - What if the LA decides I don’t have eligible needs?

-How do they decide if my need is because of a physical or mental impairment or illness?
+How does the LA decide if my need is because of a physical or mental impairment or illness?

 There are standard eligibility criteria for all LAs in England.
 You will be eligible if:

 - your needs are because of a physical or mental health issue,

 - your needs stop you from being able to do 2 or more specific things (these are described in the table below), and

 - there is a significant impact on your wellbeing because you can’t do specific things (see above).

 The LA might need to talk to your family members or other people that support you to find out about your needs.

 The LA has to assess you to see if your needs are because of a physical, mental, sensory, cognitive disability or illness, substance misuse or brain injury.
 You can be eligible for social care needs if you don’t have a diagnosis.

 How does the LA decide if my needs stop me from doing 2 or more specific things?